 The opportunity to do what they do best.

 That's not a feel-good, "Go get 'em, kid" platitude.
 It's a fact.
 Scientists Kaori Fujishiro and Catherine A. Heaney, with the Centers for Disease Control and Prevention's National Institute for Occupational Health and Safety, found that people who frequently use their natural skills and abilities at work are happier and healthier.
 Gallup scientists found that people who use their talents (as measured by the CliftonStrengths assessment) at work are more engaged in their jobs and are three times more likely to report a high quality of life than those who do not.

 So whatever career you choose, make sure it lets you do what you do best.
 Here's how.

 1. Take the CliftonStrengths assessment.

 Again, CliftonStrengths won't tell you what job you should have.
 Be suspicious of any assessment that does.
-Some job-placement personality tests are no more scientifically valid than astrology; some have been determined to "detect" pathologies that don't exist, while others are so poorly designed that the roles they recommend are a factor of the respondent's gender, race or education.
+Some job-placement personality tests or career tests are no more scientifically valid than astrology; some have been determined to "detect" pathologies that don't exist, while others are so poorly designed that the roles they recommend are a factor of the respondent's gender, race or education.

 CliftonStrengths is different.
 Yes, it's been scientifically validated over and over again by independent testing agencies, but the practical difference is that it explains your innate patterns of thought, feeling or behavior that can be productively applied.
 "Productively" is key -- it's the reason so many companies around the world use it, and the reason it helps you plot your career.
 Those patterns indicate the kind of environment that you need in order to do what you do best every day, shine in your role and love your job.